TheG00dLad/ES-Tools/README.md

 This is for me so dont be mean >:(

 # Choosing MCU
+https://ie.rs-online.com/web/p/microcontroller-development-tools/1438574 - They are all the same price, this one has a 16bit adc and is a low power option.

 ESP 32 vs. STM 32.
 Having experience with STM 32 I have no idea what the difference is at all.
 The STM 32 seems optimised for lower power operations, which is perfect for polling.